DENIS EVSTUHIN, piano

 For more information visit: www.mladakhudoley.com

-ANASTASIYA NYZKODUB, clarinet
+ANASTASIYA NYZKODUB, clarinet and piano

 Ukrainian-born clarinetist Anastasiya Nyzkodub is currently completing her Doctorate of Musical Arts degree at the University of Minnesota where she studies with professor Alexander Fiterstein.
 Prior to her DMA studies she also completed her Master's degree at the University of Minnesota.
 Ms. Nyzkodub received her Bachelor Degree in Clarinet Performance at Grand Valley State University in Michigan.